-The aim of the maths faculty is to help students to become confident, creative and resilient problem solvers as well as achieve the highest results possible to help them move into the next stage of their education journey.
+The aim of the Mathematics department is to help students to become confident, creative and resilient problem solvers as well as attain the highest results possible to help them move into the next stage of their education journey.

 How we do this?

 Students are given the chance to extend their mathematical knowledge through extra-curricular activities, e.g. enrichment trips and the national maths challenge throughout the year.
 We also run a High Ability ‘Masterclass’ on a Tuesday from 14:30 to 15:30 with a Delta Subject Director to push our high-attaining students and allow them to access the top-tier content in the Mathematics GCSE and beyond.

-- All pupils within the academy have 4 hours of mathematics per week taught in classes set by ability.
+• All students at Goole Academy have 4 hours of Mathematics per week taught in classes set by ability.

-- We currently follow the AQA GCSE course at foundation and higher tiers.
+• We currently follow the Edexcel GCSE course at Foundation and Higher tiers.

-- Passes are graded 1 – 9.
-Grades 1 – 5 can be awarded for foundation tier and grades 3 – 9 are available for students sitting the Higher tier.
+• Passes are graded 1 – 9.
+Grades 1 – 5 can be awarded to students on the Foundation tier and grades 3 – 9 are available for students sitting the Higher tier.

 What can parents do to help?